mcampbell/shortify/TESTING.md

 ### Integration

-These tests DO require the server be running.
+These tests DO require the server be running and test the API calls to the actual server.

 After code installation:
 - Start the server: `npm run start`